Skip to content

 Relative Sizes of the Neutron, Proton and Electron

 Onar Åm, who prompted me to embark on my journey into physics some seven years ago, has repeatedly criticized me for a lack of formulas and calculations in my work.
-I’m of the opinion that a model should be well hammered out before there’s much need for detailed analysis, so I have largely ignored him.
+But I’m of the opinion that a model should be well hammered out before there’s much need for detailed analysis, so I have largely ignored him.

 However, I did make an analysis of my model to see if it conforms to Coulomb’s law, and I had multiple situations in which my model yielded real world predictions.
 I was for instance delighted to learn about the Faraday Effect, which confirmed my conclusion that magnetism is a form of polarized light.

-But there are other things that I haven’t looked much into, which I probably should at this point, with my model now pinned down.
 My work is to a great extent based on Morton Spears’ particle quanta, and his calculations related to the relative sizes of the proton and neutron, to which I’ve added calculations for the size of the electron, positron and neutrino.

 • Neutron = 1